sciZer0/7/v/README.md

 4. when each Validator in the list doesn't need to have any money/token and put it in the blockchain as their stake, and

-5. when each Validator in the list, being a programming engineer, is receiving very-generous Automated Donations (<b>≈$1.2 million per year or $100,000 per month</b>) just for working honestly, and
+5. when each Validator in the list, being a programming engineer, is receiving very-generous Automated Donations (~ **$1,2 million per year or $100,000 per month**) just for working honestly, and

 6. when each Validator in the list is competing very hard with other Validators from the waiting list for being in the list in order to be receiving these very-generous Automated Donations, and